n123git/yw-cond/README.md

 * Each parameter is encoded independently using `READ_PARAM`.

 ### Examples and Notes
 Due to the lack of an array data type functions are often used to emulate this, take for instance the function `0x77B463E5`.
-It takes the param(s): `(int: index)` and returns a Boolean output.
+It accepts the param(s): `(int: index)` and returns a Boolean output.
 To be specific this function allows you to input the index of a Psychic Blasters "Stage" and it return a value representing whether the boss has/hasn't been defeated yet.
 CExpression Functions aren't always read only tools used for runtime conditionals - they can be general purpose expressions that mutate values as a side effect - take for instance `RunTrigger` (`0x6984E3AF`).
 In this function you can pass a hash representing a `TriggerID` and it will run the trigger, returning `1` (`true`) to make sure the conditionals pass.

 The naming schema used in CExpression Functions (just like level5 favours in general) can be shown as follows: